dassarthak18/SobolBox/paper/paper.md

 By computing the neural network outputs across these points, BoxRL-NNV identifies promising regions where global optima might be found.
 Thereafter, BoxRL-NNV picks the most promising region and performs a limited-memory boxed BFGS (L-BFGS-B) optimization [@doi:10.1137/0916069] to quickly converge to a local optima around that region and refine the preliminary estimate obtained from LHS.
 This ensures a good estimate of the output bounds of the neural network.
 Once these extremum estimates are obtained, they are fed into a SAT/SMT solver (Microsoft z3 Theorem Prover [@10.1007/978-3-540-78800-3_24]) along with the safety violation properties to verify the safety of the neural network.

-This pipeline guarantees fast counterexample generation for satisfiable instances, and identifies unsatisfiable instances with reasonable accuracy.
+This pipeline identifies unsatisfiable instances with reasonablr accuracy and guarantees fast counterexample generation for instances it has detected to be satisfiable.

 # Acknowledgements